-Gender and Nationalism, Gender and ethnic violence; NGOs and social/political activism; Ethnography of post-conflict and post-socialist societies; borders, migration, and European identity
+Gender and Nationalism, Gender and ethnic violence; NGOs and social/political activism; Ethnography of post-conflict and post-socialist societies; borders, race/racism, and European identity

 Central / Eastern Europe, former Yugoslavia, Bosnia-Herzegovina

 Borders of Desire: Gender and Sexuality at the Eastern Borders of Europe, co-edited and Introduction chapter co-written with Tuija Pulkkinen.
 University of Manchester Press, 2023.

 Social Boundaries at the EU Border: Engaged Ethnography and Migrant Solidarity in Bihać, Bosnia–Herzegovina, Journal of Borderlands Studies 2022, DOI: 10.1080/08865655.2022.2108109 (open access, part of a special issue on the Balkans as "Double Transit")

 Femininity, Fashion, and Feminism: Women’s Activists in Bosnia-Herzegovina.
 In David Montgomery (ed.), Everyday Life in the Balkans, Bloomington: Indiana University Press, 2019: 86-95.

 with Andrea Krizsan, Hungarian Government’s Attack on Central European University and its Implications for Gender Studies in Central and Eastern Europe, Femina Politica 2 (2017), 169–173.

 Men at the Borders: Gender, Victimhood, and War in Europe’s Refugee Crisis, Focaal Blog, Dec 22, 2015. http://www.focaalblog.com/2015/12/22/elissa-helms-men-at-the-borders-gen...

 The challenges of gendering genocide: Reflections on a feminist politics of complexity, Open Forum essay, European Journal of Women's Studies, 22 (November 2015): 463-469.